DadouBordeaux/blog-app/README.md

 - Reset changes in case of error but before a commit
   $ git reset --hard

-- Before changing branch make sur you have made on the right branch
+- Before changing branch make sure you have made on the right branch
   $ git add .
   $ git commit -m "my comment"